mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 Some people don't like this verse and have suggested that it's an insertion by Trinitarian Catholics, but there's no evidence to suggest that.
 The [Greek](https://www.blueletterbible.org/nasb95/mat/28/19/s_957019), [Aramaic](https://dukhrana.com/peshitta/index.php), and [Hebrew](https://www.hebrewgospels.com/matthew) texts all contain this verse.
 Actually, in this study we've seen numerous examples where the Father and Son seem to share the name of YHWH.
 {: .note }

 ---

+{% include verse.html
+text="The days are surely coming, says YHWH, when I will raise up for David a righteous Branch, and he shall reign as king and deal wisely and shall execute justice and righteousness in the land.
+In his days Judah will be saved, and Israel will live in safety. **And this is the name by which he will be called: “YHWH is our righteousness.”**" verse="Jeremiah 23:5-6"
+%}

+---